billcurtis/SDN-Sandbox/SDNSandbox/New-SDNVHDXFile/README.md

 # New-SDNVHDXFile

+>**Note**: This script has been successfully tested on Windows Server 2016 with Hyper-V and Hyper-V Powershell installed.
+However, it does not work on Windows 10, and may not work on Windows Server 2019.

 ## Description
 New-SDNVHDXFile is a graphically driven PowerShell script designed to assist you in creating the necessary VHDX files for the SDN Sandbox.
 New-SDNVHDXFile will attach to an ISO, Create a VHDX image based on your selections, and then apply any updates in a folder that you specify.